nyssaaftab/5-3-1/README.md

 Nancy Wang - Worked on setting up backend environment, basic backend functionality and testing, syncing frontend and backend, and location functionality

-Elaina Xiao - Worked on frontend pages, restaurant cards, and filtering with backend
+Elaina Xiao - Worked on frontend pages, restaurant cards, filtering with backend, and syncing frontend and backend

 # Environment Setup
 ## Backend